-Every spring, 80% of the world’s Sandhill cranes stop in central Nebraska USA as they migrate north to their summer home.
+Every spring, 80% of the world’s Sandhill cranes stop in central Nebraska as they migrate north to their summer home.
 They arrive as early as Valentines Day and remain in the area for five to six weeks.
 This traditional timepiece has taken place for millions of years.
-Cranes stay together for life.

-The Platte River, which runs east to west through the state, is perfect for this majestic bird to rest, strengthen, and energize before they continue north.
+The Platte River, which runs west to east through the state, is perfect for this majestic bird to rest, strengthen, and energize…

-But stakeholders of the river’s water have increased their interest and caused the river level to decrease—risking the loss of an entire species in our lifetime.
+But stakeholders of the river’s water have increased their interest as river levels decrease—risking the loss of an entire species in our lifetime.